 Teen CERT: Launching and Maintaining the Training

 The Community Emergency Response Team (CERT) Program educates people about disaster preparedness for hazards that may impact their area.
 The Teen CERT program was created to address preparedness and response from within high schools.
-This guide is developed for individuals who want to start Teen CERT training in their local high schools.
-It is intended as a starting point, not an exhaustive list of ideas, and covers building support for CERT, establishing and maintaining the training, and training resources.
+This page includes information and resources to assist in locating CERT groups, starting a CERT group, as well as training information and manuals.

 Guide for Engaging Youth in Decision Making and Planning